cdepage/zerodep/packages/to/to.number/README.md

 This utility is available from multiple @zerodep packages, enabling developers to select the most appropriately sized package (for both kb and capability) for different use cases.
 We believe one size does not fit all or most.
 See [@zerodep/app](https://www.npmjs.com/package/@zerodep/app), [@zerodep/utils](https://www.npmjs.com/package/@zerodep/utils) and [@zerodep/is](https://www.npmjs.com/package/@zerodep/is).

+### For Server & Build Tooling

+For Node, or when compiling via babel, rollup, swc, tsc, webpack, etc... these are the instructions for you.

 ```
 // all @zerodep features, capabilities and utilities
 npm install @zerodep/app